ghiles10/GCP_Streaming-Crypto-ETL/setup/airflow.md

 Airflow has been set up on Docker, and it is running on a dedicated compute instance.

-Individual Airflow DAGs for each stage of the ETL pipeline, including data collection, data processing, and data warehousing.
+Individual Airflow DAGs for each stage of the ETL pipeline.

+## Flow

+- a temporary table, a fact table and two dimension tables are created only once
+- the data of the temporary table are inserted in the final tables by respecting a specific schema
+- the temporary table is deleted until airflow is triggered again

+## Setup

 - clone repo